MicrosoftDocs/azure-dev-docs/articles/javascript/includes/javascript-mongodb.md

     };
     ```nodejs

-1. Replace the following in the script with your Redis resource information:
+1. Replace the following in the script with your resource information:

-    * YOUR-RESOURCE-NAME
-    * YOUR-RESOURCE-PASSWORD
+    * YOUR_RESOURCE_PRIMARY_CONNECTION_STRING

 1. Run the script.